 Jump to Section

-Neuropsychological testing assesses cognitive functions in several areas, including intellectual functioning, executive functions, attention, memory, language, perception, sensorimotor functions, motivation, mood and personality, and quality of life.
+Your doctors will use various standardized tests to evaluate multiple cognitive processes, including reasoning, executive functions, memory, attention, language, perception, sensorimotor control, motivation, mood and personality, and quality of life.2

 - Diseases such as dementia, multiple sclerosis, or Parkinson’s